Mar 07

 My guess is that it is a very rare sermon that gets into these areas.
 That is a shame, because it flies in the face of what believers in God are taught.
 As Saint James wrote (James 2:14-26 NRSV), “faith without works is dead.”
 But is faith though repeatedly failing works alive?

 In a truly Faustian bargain, churches retain their tax-free status by staying out of politics.
 What has the cost of that been?
-Considering the fact that over 40% of the population does not pay income tax, and thus has no incentive to monitor the cost of government.
+Consider the fact that over 40% of the population does not pay income tax, and thus has no incentive to monitor the cost of government.
 Would it be so bad some of these people were exposed to the cost of government via the Sunday collection plate?
 Or to hear evidence of how some particular law is thwarting social justice?
 I’m not sure one has to follow this all the way through to particular churches endorsing particular candidates.
 But with liberty’s proven track record of helping the human condition, I would think that the Church would want to be its most visibly vocal proponent, and clearly it is not.
 As Frederic Bastiat so eloquently wrote in The Law, “liberty is an acknowledgment of faith in God and His works.”

 Many people say that discussions of government, politics and economics have no place in and amongst religion.
 But consider this: It is within the collective of man-made public policy that people of faith must attempt to implement their ideas and beliefs.
 Some systems provide more fertile ground for implementation than others.
 And in fact, the policies and programs of government might very well be working at cross-purposes to the social goals frequently promoted by various churches and religions.
 In short, people of faith have every reason in the world to be concerned and involved with the workings of government.